bogzbonny/yeehaw/README.md

 ~ Batteries Included Text Based Application Framework ~

-yeehaw was born out of a need for an adaptable and embeddable element design for sophisticated text based applications.
-Also it's just fun to program.
+yeehaw was born out of a need for an adaptable, embeddable, and fun element design for sophisticated text based applications.

 **Reasons why you need your application to be text-based:**
 1) it's the only way you'll ever be cool again